 The first kind, where you are focusing on some sort of thing, can be helpful to focus one’s attention and “quiet” one’s mind, but it is a temporary and illusory experience.
 Say someone has persistent negative thoughts.
 When they find their negative thoughts arising, they begin to focus on their mantra, until the mantra becomes more powerful than the negative thoughts… ahhhhh, peace.
 But not really.

 That person is momentarily changing the nature of their repetitive thought loop, they are not dealing with the loop itself.
-It’s like taking a cassette tape of music that you don’t like and then recording music that you do like over it, then saying to yourself, “hey, I made that tape I don’t like disappear!”
 Sure, it may bring a temporary sense of increased peace and well being, which is great, but it’s ultimately not accomplishing much in the way of actually resolving the source material.

 What’s generating the thought loop in the first place?
 The answer is: a dysregulated nervous system, and sorry, but you cannot fix that with a mantra or visualization.

-The other kind of meditation, where one simply notices themselves as they are without trying to change anything, is the kind that I practiced intensively for years and years.
-Specifically, I practiced Vipassana as taught by S.N.
+The other kind of meditation, where one simply notices themselves as they are without trying to change anything, is the kind that I’ve practiced for years and years.
+Specifically, I practice Vipassana as taught by S.N.
 Goenka.
 This form of meditation, which the Buddha brought to us, can indeed be a very helpful and useful tool, but only if the practitioner is well-regulated enough to experience their body as it is.

 Anyone who has a moderate to high level of dysregulation in their nervous system, which is most of us, will have a great deal of difficulty practicing this without dissociating, because their body, as it is, is a chaotic and painful place to be.

-What happens for these folks is one of two things.
+What happens for traumatized people who do go into an internal mindfulness practice, like Vipassana, is usually one of two things.

 One, they become overwhelmed, panic and leave the practice, which is the best possible outcome for them, because at least they allowed themselves to flee from an experience that was overwhelming them.